Travel guide

 What is the best eSIM in 2026?

 There isn't a single "best eSIM" for everyone: the best one is the one that covers your destination, with the GBs you actually use, and at a reasonable price per gigabyte.
-For a specific city trip, a cheap regional eSIM wins; for several countries, a global eSIM; and for remote work, one with ample data and a good 5G network.
+For a specific city trip, a cheap regional eSIM wins; for several countries, a global eSIM; and for remote work, one with ample data and good 5G network.

 Photo: Israel Torres · Pexels

-• Destination coverage: that the eSIM relies on the best local operator, not just "any available one."
+• Destination coverage: that the eSIM relies on the best local operator, not just "any available" one.
 Without coverage, the price doesn't matter.

-• Data flexibility: options by GB, by days, unlimited or rechargeable, and whether data expires or not.
+• Data flexibility: options by GB, by day, unlimited or rechargeable, and whether data expires or not.

 Ranking of the 8 best eSIMs